pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-costume_id_3        Costume ID of the monster, formatted to there digits. gender              Gender of the monster, represented as a single character. height              Height of the monster. weight              Weight of the monster. weight_short        Weight of the monster, truncated to 1 decimal place. size                Estimated size of the monster. big_karp            Return `big` if Magikarp weight is >=13.13. tiny_rat            Return `tiny` if Rattata weight is <=2.41.
+costume_id_3        Costume ID of the monster, formatted to there digits. gender              Gender of the monster, represented as a single character. height              Height of the monster. height_0            Height of the monster, rounded to the nearest integer. height_2            Height of the monster, rounded to 2 decimal places. weight              Weight of the monster. weight_0            Weight of the monster, rounded to the nearest integer. weight_2            Weight of the monster, rounded to 2 decimal places. size                Estimated size of the monster. big_karp            Return `big` if Magikarp weight is >=13.13. tiny_rat            Return `tiny` if Rattata weight is <=2.41.